Avnet/avnet-azure-sphere-AzureRTOS/Examples/Avnet-TE-MS8607-RTApp/README.md

 # Real time application information for Avnet PHT Click Example

-The Avnet PHTClick AzureRTOS real time application reads I2C data from a PHT (pressure, humidity, temperature) Click board to send environmental data and telemetry data to the high level application over the inter-core communication path.
+The Avnet PHT Click AzureRTOS real time application reads I2C data from a PHT Click board to send pressure, humidity and temperature data and telemetry data to the high level application over the inter-core communication path.

 # The application supports the following Avnet inter-core implementation messages . . .

 * IC_PHT_CLICK_HEARTBEAT
-  * The application echos back the IC_HEARTBEAT response
+  * The application echos back the IC_PHT_CLICK_HEARTBEAT response
 * IC_PHT_CLICK_READ_SENSOR
-  * The application fills in the IC_COMMAND_BLOCK_PHT_CLICK_RT_TO_HL structure with the raw data from the pht device
+  * The application fills in the IC_COMMAND_BLOCK_PHT_CLICK_RT_TO_HL structure with the raw data from the sensor
 * IC_PHT_CLICK_READ_SENSOR_RESPOND_WITH_TELEMETRY,
   * The application reads the environmental data from the device and returns properly formatted JSON
-  * {"tempC": 22.04, "pressure": 815.92, "hum": 17.32}
+  * {"tempC": 27.07, "pressure": 1014.21, "hum": 46.45}
-* IC_GROVE_SET_AUTO_TELEMETRY_RATE
+* IC_PHT_CLICK_SET_AUTO_TELEMETRY_RATE
   * The application will read the sample rate and if non-zero, will automatically send sensor telemetry at the period specified by the command.
 If set to zero, no automatic telemetry messages will be sent.

 # Sideloading the appliction binary